 A well-equipped workshop is essential for imparting training.
-Everything in the workshop must be properly arranged in such a way that they are available easily, but it is not sufficient if things are arranged at once and later on ignore it.
-Hence to become successful instructor mere planning a workshop is not sufficient.
-But maintaining it with good management is import and important.
+Everything in the workshop must be properly arranged in such a way that they are easily available, but it is not sufficient if things are arranged at once and later on ignoring it.
+Hence to become successful instructor mere planning a workshop is not only sufficient.
+But maintaining it with good management is very important.